School of Journalism and Communication

 Transfer Credit

-1. Credits earned at schools of journalism accredited by the Accrediting Council on Education in Journalism and Mass Communications are accepted for journalism credit and may fulfill specific course requirements
+1. Credits earned at schools or colleges of journalism accredited by ACEJMC are accepted for "JCOM" credit and may fulfill specific course requirements, upon review of the course syllabi.

 2. Journalism credits may be accepted from unaccredited journalism programs, but they may not be used to meet specific course requirements.
-They do count toward the 76-credit limit set by national accrediting standards
+They do count toward the 70-credit limit set by national accrediting standards.

-3. Regardless of the number of credits transferred, students must take at least 27 credits of journalism in residence to earn a degree from the University of Oregon
+3. Regardless of the number of credits transferred, students must take at least 45 credits of journalism in residence to earn a degree from the University of Oregon.

-Transfer students who want to discuss the transfer policy may consult the associate dean, director of student services, or the advisors in the Student Services Center.
+Transfer students who want to discuss the transfer policy may consult the advisors in the SOJC Student Success Center.

 Graduate